• About

 One fact which strengthens this argument is the date of the memo, which is March 22, 1950.

-on March 8, 1950, just a difference of 14 days with a scrap dealer
+Although the Aztecs called the incident occurred in March 1948, but this new incident is widely known as Newton held a lecture at Denver University on March 8, 1950, just a difference of 14 days with a scrap dealer Hottel.

-lectures lecture on the American homeland security.
+On the other FBI documents that have been released recently, it was revealed that the FBI also monitors to see the implications of Newton's lectures lecture on the American homeland security.
 Can be ascertained if the results are then reported by the monitoring agent to the authority of the bureau Hottel.
 Thus, agents Hottel reported a hoax information!
 There are no flying saucers or "human-shaped bodies" were found.

-named Frank Scully.
+In September 1950, the stories that come from Silas Mason Newton was published into a book titled "Behind the Flying Saucers" by a writer named Frank Scully.
 The book is what makes the story of the Aztecs spread until it was dismantled by JP Cahn in 1952.
 Later, the hoax was also recognized by Newton in his diary book written in the 1970s.

 So, memo arguably Hottel agent does not have any significance with regard to UFO disclosure by the government.
-According
+According to William Moore, who has examined the Roswell incident, Hottel agency memo is completely worthless because it comes from a case of a hoax.

 In conclusion, the FBI was just released documents that do not have the usual significance for the world of UFOlogy.